Skip to main content

 3. Style the header

-4. Create two-column layout for menu and order
+4. Create single-column layout for messages and compose

-Verify: Page has yellow header, two-column layout, styled sections.
+Verify: Page has blue header, stacked layout, styled message bubbles.

 Exercise 3: Add Interactivity